EVOLVED-5G/TSN_FrontEnd/README.md

 1. Clone this repository and navigate to the containing folder.
 The environment must already be able to run Python (3.10) code.
+2. Follow steps (2) and (3) of the Docker deployment guide in order to configure the TSN AF.
-2. Create a separate virtual environment: `python -m venv ./venv`
+3. Create a separate virtual environment: `python -m venv ./venv`
-3. Activate the virtual environment: `source ./venv/bin/activate`
+4. Activate the virtual environment: `source ./venv/bin/activate`
-4. Install the required libraries: `pip install -r requirements.txt`
+5. Install the required libraries: `pip install -r requirements.txt`
-5. Start the server: `flask run --host 0.0.0.0 --port 8899`.
-Other parameters can be set, but when using CAPIF these are the interface details.
+6. Start the server: `flask run --host <HOST>> --port <PORT>`.
+When exposing the frontend through CAPIF, make sure that the values for `<HOST>` and `<PORT>` match those configured in `config.json`

-> Changes made to the `Profiles` folder and `config.yml` will be reflected in the TSN AF after restarting the server
+> Changes made to the `Profiles` folder and `config.json` will be reflected in the TSN AF after restarting the server.
+>
+> In order to force a new CAPIF publishing process, manually delete the `capif_data/publisherDetails.txt` file
+> previously generated.

 ## Endpoints

-### [GET] `/profile`
+### [GET] `/tsn/api/v1/profile`

 Returns a list of supported profiles, with the format: